Here, I'm going to post a guide of how to port a game with the Porting Kit. In case you want to port a game using only Wineskin, click here

 Follow that guide

-When requested select the game installer (if you are installing a Steam game, skip that and go directly to step 3).
+When requested select the game installer.
 It should start the application installation like it would in Windows, unless it needs some dependency.
 In case it installs, continue to step 3.
 In case it don't, right-click the port in PK library, go to Wineskin Tools -> Launch Wineskin, then go to Advanced -> Options, enable the first check box, close it and try to install it again (using Wineskin this time).
 After the failure, launch Wineskin again, go to Advanced -> Tools, press View Last Run Log Files and jump to step 6.Step 3: Make a Test Run

 It's time to check if your application is working.
 Right-click the port in PK library, go to Wineskin Tools -> Launch Wineskin and press Advanced -> Test Run.
 Your game may run instantly, require the DVD (even if it's inside the drive), run incorrectly, or not open at all.
-If it asks for the DVD, jump to step 4.
+If it asks for the DVD, continue to step 4.
 In case it doesn't show anything at all, you will see a window asking to show the Test Run logs.
 In case it runs incorrectly, close it and you will see that same window.
+In case it's a Steam/Origin/Uplay port, install the game, run it, and see if it works correctly.
+In case it don't, close the app and you will see the same window.
 Open the logs and jump to step 5.
-Step 4: Add a No-CD/DVD patchNOTE: We don't use them in the Porting Kit because it may be considered illegal in some countries, but some times it's the only way to install a game throw Wine.
+Step 4: Add a No-CD/DVD patchNOTE: We don't use them in the Porting Kit because it may be considered illegal in some countries, but some times it's the only way to install a game through Wine.
 If you want to use them, use at your own risk.

 Right-click the port in PK library and press 'Open C: Drive'.
 You gonna see a C: drive structure like it would be in Windows.
 In there, you should be able to find the game installed files and add the No-CD/DVD patch, that you should be able to find in the web.
 After that, back to step 3.Step 5: Check the Test Run Logs